-My name’s Edward, and I’m the son of local historian and archaeologist Peter Hammond.
-Through my inherent love of history (which should be of no surprise to anyone, hopefully!)
-I have started to design a number of talks on a very wide range of topics, with my earliest time frame covering the Second Punic War (216-201BC) and my latest focussing on the Napoleonic Wars!
+My name’s Edward, and through my inherent love of history I have started to design a number of talks on a very wide range of topics, with my earliest time frame covering the Second Punic War (216-201BC) and my latest focussing on the Napoleonic Wars!

 With my talks so far, I aim to deliver new perspectives on history, introduce people to fascinating new debates whilst conveying my passion and hopefully stimulating others’ interest.